microsoft/service-fabric-client-dotnet/docs/SFPowershellUsage.md

 # Microsoft.ServiceFabric.Powershell.Http Powershell Module
 The new Service Fabric Powershell module works over HTTP with the service Fabric HTTP Gateway.
 This module is build for Powershell core using .net standard 2.0 and it can be used with [Powershell Core](https://github.com/powershell/powershell) on Windows, Linux and MacOS.
+For a full list of systems supported by PowerShell Core see [Installing Powershell Core](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-powershell?view=powershell-6)

 ## Getting the module
-Service Fabric REST Powershell module is availabe in Powershell Gallery and can be installed as
+Service Fabric REST Powershell module is available in Powershell Gallery and can be installed as

+For more information on downloading packages from Powershell Gallery, please see [Downloading packages from the PowerShell Gallery](https://docs.microsoft.com/en-us/powershell/gallery/getting-started#downloading-packages-from-the-powershell-gallery).

 ## Connecting to Cluster
 ### Connecting to unsecured cluster